auxsophia/auxsophia.github.io/_pages/philosophy/quotes.md

 "A room without books is like a body without a soul." - Marcus Tullius Cicero

+“The only constant in life is change” - Heraclitus

 "You only live once, but if you do it right, once is enough." - Mae West

 "No one can make you feel inferior without your consent." - Eleanor Roosevelt, This is My Story